Tywrap-Studios/BlossomBridge/docs/api/logging.md

     This document assumes you have read and understood the part "Configuration".
     If you haven't already, read it first and then come back.

-> To maintain a consistent log format for all our mods, we decided to make a central class that handles all logging for them.
+> To maintain a consistent log format for all our projects, we decided to make a central class that handles all logging for them.

 If you haven't already, make a `ConfigClass` and an accompanying `ConfigManager`, please note that you are forced to extend `BasicConfigClass` as the Type Parameter of a `LoggingHandler`